 Monday - Friday7:30 a.m. - 5:30 p.m.

-The C-470 Extension is a four-lane controlled access facility under CDOT's jurisdiction that extends from I-70 to US-6.
-The terminus at US-6 consists of directional ramps for high volume movements and a traffic signal for local street access.
+US-6 is a four-lane roadway through Golden with traffic signals and turn lanes at select locations.
+The City of Golden recently completed a conceptual plan for both SH-93 and US-6 that includes this segment of the WestConnect corridor.
+This segment includes the C-470 Extension, a 0.9 mile long four-lane controlled access facility under CDOT's jurisdiction that extends from I-70 to US-6.
+The terminus at US-6 consists of directional ramps for high-volume movements and a traffic signal for local street access.

 C-470 is a freeway mostly built to interstate standards that extends from I-70 on the north to I-25 on the south.
 Construction started in 1980 with the first section opening in 1985.
 The remainder was completed in 1990.
 At that time, the highway consisted of two through lanes in each direction.
-The section between Morrison Road and I-70 has since been widened to six lanes with three lanes in each direction.
+The section between Kipling Parkway and Morrison Road (segment 1) currently retains this four-lane width.
+The section between Morrison Road and I-70 (segment 2) has since been widened to six lanes with three lanes in each direction.

 Jefferson County is the fourth most populated county in Colorado.
 The county is projected to grow by 17 percent between 2010 and 2040.

 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511